sthagen/versioalueet/docs/index.md

 ## Primary Source repository

-The main source of `omforme` is on a mountain in central Switzerland.
+The main source of `versioalueet` is on a mountain in central Switzerland.
 We use distributed version control (git).
 There is no central hub.
 Every clone can become a new source for the benefit of all.